Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 In the guide

-When sold to the consumer the required information must be marked on a label attached to the food or on a label that can easily be seen and read by the purchaser.
+When sold to consumers the information must be on a label attached to the food or on a label or notice in close proximity that can easily be seen and read by the purchaser (on the shelf edge, for example).

 Care must be taken when using the descriptions 'flavour' or 'flavoured' as they have different meanings.

-In addition to this, the Cocoa and Chocolate Products (England) Regulations 2003 list specific requirements concerning the compositional requirements of chocolate.
+In addition to this, there are specific requirements concerning the composition of chocolate.

-If the sweets contain any of the following types of allergen, this must be declared:
+If the sweets contain any of the following types of allergen then this must be declared:

 When sold to the consumer the required information must be marked either: